b24h/calculator/README.md

 - **JavaScript (Vanilla JS)** – calculator logic, DOM events

-## ▶️ How to Play
-1. Open the project in your browser.
-2. Answer the quiz questions by selecting the correct option.
-3. Your Score will be displayed at the end.

 ## 📂 Project Setup
 Clone the repository and open **index.html** in your browser: